 14. The Usual Suspects (1995)

 “The greatest trick the Devil ever pulled was convincing the world he didn’t exist”.
-This epic statement comes to life when a limping Verbal Kint tells the story of the devil reincarnate Keyser Soze.
-A much hated man with a monstrosity at par with none, who even killed his own wife and daughter to ensure no weaknesses remain in his life, is the man responsible for a massacre occurred on a ship.
-Finally when the truth is disclosed, everyone is astounded.
+This epic statement comes to life when a limping Verbal Kint tells the story of the devil to reincarnate Keyser Soze.
+A much-hated man with a monstrosity at par with none, who even killed his own wife and daughter to ensure no weaknesses remain in his life, is the man responsible for a massacre that occurred on a ship.
+Finally, when the truth is disclosed, everyone is astounded.
 Because “And like that… poof… he’s gone.”

 13. Double Indemnity (1944)

 An original thriller comprising of love, deceit and murder, ‘Double Indemnity’ is told in flashback mode.
 A clause in the insurance agreement, agrees to pay double the amount in case of accidental death.
 Using this, a devious woman schemes a nefarious plan to kill her husband in a staged accident and get the insurance money with the help of an accomplice.
 Considered as the first in the lines of noir movies, ‘Double Indemnity’ is one of the most engrossing works of director Billy Wilder and often compared to another of his great work – ‘Sunset Blvd’.